KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 ### Generate SupplyChain with defaults

-Platform engineers generate SupplyChains with defaults to allow them to define default values that can be changed by developers using the `Workload` (Developer API).
-By configuring defaults for each component in the SupplyChain, the generated `Workload` will contain default values.
+Platform engineers generate SupplyChains with `defaults` to allow them to define default values that can be changed by developers using the `Workload` (Developer API).
+By configuring `defaults` for each component in the SupplyChain, the generated `Workload` contains default values.

-Defaults consist of:
+`defaults` consist of:

-- `path`: path to the configuration value, formatted as either:

-  1. The full path to the field you want to set.
-  2. The path to any structure where all desired child fields must be set.
+- `path`, which is the path to the configuration value. `path` is formatted as either the full path to the field you want to set or the path to any structure where all desired child fields must be set.

-- `value`: String or YAML structured value.
+- `value`, which is a string or YAML-structured value.

-#### Defaults use case
+#### `defaults` use case

-For the defaults use case:
+For the `defaults` use case:

 1. Generate the SupplyChain by supplying the `--allow-defaults` flag: